Locally connected space: Connectedness im kleinen

-A space $X$ is called connected im kleinen at $x$ or weakly locally connected at $x$ if every neighborhood of $x$ contains a connected neighborhood of $x$, that is, if the point $x$ has a neighborhood base consisting of connected sets.
+A space $X$ is called connected im kleinen at $x$ or weakly locally connected at $x$ if every neighborhood of $x$ contains a connected (not necessarily open) neighborhood of $x$, that is, if the point $x$ has a neighborhood base consisting of connected sets.
 A space is called weakly locally connected if it is weakly locally connected at each of its points; as indicated below, this concept is in fact the same as being locally connected.

 A space that is locally connected at $x$ is connected im kleinen at $x.$ The converse does not hold, as shown for example by a certain infinite union of decreasing broom spaces, that is connected im kleinen at a particular point, but not locally connected at that point.
 However, if a space is connected im kleinen at each of its points, it is locally connected.

-A space $X$ is said to be path connected im kleinen at $x$ if every neighborhood of $x$ contains a path connected neighborhood of $x$, that is, if the point $x$ has a neighborhood base consisting of path connected sets.
+A space $X$ is said to be path connected im kleinen at $x$ if every neighborhood of $x$ contains a path connected (not necessarily open) neighborhood of $x$, that is, if the point $x$ has a neighborhood base consisting of path connected sets.

 A space that is locally path connected at $x$ is path connected im kleinen at $x.$ The converse does not hold, as shown by the same infinite union of decreasing broom spaces as above.
 However, if a space is path connected im kleinen at each of its points, it is locally path connected.